wesbos/beginner-javascript-notes/notes/Module 13꞉ Ajax and Fetching Data.md

 }
 ```

-When we submit the form now and search for something like "chicken", it will disable the button, fetch and log the recipes, and finally renable the button.
+When we submit the form now and search for something like "chicken", it will disable the button, fetch and log the recipes, and finally re-enable the button.

 ![](@attachment/Clipboard_2020-05-24-20-07-52.png) 24:45